Murrysville library welcomes new director Emma Beaver

 “Libraries are kind of that last bastion of free services, where there’s equal access and it doesn’t matter your background, where you’re coming from, what you have,” she said.
 “You walk through those doors, and you have access.”

-Beaver said she hopes to continue incorporating science, technology, engineering, arts and math concepts, or STEAM concepts, into library programming, and is also seeking grants to digitize the library’s extensive catalog of local newspapers and records.
+Beaver said she hopes to continue incorporating concepts of science, technology, engineering, arts and math — or STEAM — into library programming and is also seeking grants to digitize the library’s extensive catalog of local newspapers and records.

 “I plan to spend the next couple months getting to know the library, the community, what needs still need met and where we can go from there,” she said.